EmployeeIssues.comU.S. Employee Rights in Plain English

 Wage Garnishment Help

-If you reasonably believe that your employer has violated Title III of the Consumer Credit Protection Act by illegally discharging you for wage garnishment or if the amount that your employer is deducting from your disposable earnings exceeds the applicable maximum amount, then you may file a complaint with a district office of the Wage and Hour Division (WHD), U.S. Department of Labor (DOL) or with a state equivalent.
+If you reasonably believe that your employer has violated Title III of the Consumer Credit Protection Act by illegally discharging you for wage garnishment or if the amount that your employer is deducting from your disposable earnings exceeds the applicable maximum amount, then you may file a complaint with a district office of the Wage and Hour Division (WHD), U.S. Department of Labor (DOL) or with an equivalent state labor department division.

 Outside of those two matters, the WHD or a state equivalent does not have the authority to help you with wage garnishment; for example, neither can negotiate with your creditor to stop or reduce wage garnishment.
 But, an attorney can; consult an attorney if you need legal help beyond what the WHD or a state equivalent can do for you.

-For more information for employers and workers, including the numerical examples mentioned above, see the wage garnishment compliance assistance by the DOL or consult an attorney.
+For more information for employers and workers, see the Wage Garnishment Employment Law Guide by the DOL or consult an attorney.